IF YOUR CHILD HAS SYMPTOMS OR AN EXPOSURE . . .

 We also strongly encourage children aged 2-5 years to wear masks

 Be sure the mask is worn over your nose and mouth and secured under your chin!

-If your child has an appointment scheduled to come into the office for a check up, follow up, or immunization only, please review the following questions on the day of the appointment:
+If your child is scheduled to come into the office for a check up, follow up, or immunization only, please review the following questions on the day of the appointment: